MENU

 AskIFAS Powered by EDIS

-Coconut Oil: A heart-healthy fat?1
+Coconut Oil: A heart-healthy fat?

-Wendy M. Gans and Gail P. A. Kauwell 2
+Wendy M. Gans and Gail P. A. Kauwell

 You have probably seen or heard claims on social media or even talk shows with health professionals about the health benefits of coconut oil.
 Claims such as "Coconut oil decreases cholesterol!" or "Coconut oil treats hypertension!" are enough to interest any consumer looking for a quick cure for these health problems.
 Plus, coconut oil is sold everywhere—from your local grocery store to the corner drug store.
 But what is the evidence behind these health claims?
 Does coconut oil have any health benefits?
-Read on to learn more about coconut oil and how it might affect heart health.
+Learn more about coconut oil and how it might affect heart health.

 Figure 1.